 Vasque Breeze III Ultra-Dry

-This durable, waterproof, fabric-and-suede hiking boot is a downsized version of Vasque’s best-selling adult boot.
+This durable, waterproof, fabric-and-suede hiking shoe is a downsized version of Vasque’s best-selling adult boot.
 In it, your backpacking kid will have the support they need to carry the weight of a backpack for multiple days.
-The meshy upper is breathable, with hefty toe and heel bumpers to protect feet and the boots.
+The meshy upper is breathable, with hefty toe and heel bumpers to protect feet and the shoes.
 To-the-toe speed lacing, though not as intuitive as elasticized lacing, helped kids get fit dialed and let them tighten up the ankle without overtightening the forefoot.
-Add a grippy sole and a comfy padded ankle, and these boots will accompany your child for many miles of asking you “what’s that? what’s that? what’s that?”
+Add a grippy sole and a comfy padded ankle, and these shoes will accompany your child for many miles of asking you “what’s that? what’s that? what’s that?”

 Columbia Youth Newton Ridge